 Soap scum is created when the fatty acids in your soap mix with minerals like calcium and magnesium in water.
 The result is a white, scummy build-up that is insoluble in water, making it incredibly tough to remove!
 Even worse, soap scum can be a breeding ground for dangerous bacteria.
 Yuck!

-Here are a few DIY natural recipes that will blast that scummy mess.
+Here are 3 DIY recipes to make a cleaner that will blast that scummy mess!

-Non other than our Mint Cleaning scrub.
+- None other than our Mint Cleaning scrub!
 Apply on the wet scrubbie or microfibre cloth and scrub away and watch the magic happen before your very eyes.
 This is obviously our fav recipe, but perhaps we are a bit biased;)

 The trick is to PREVENT the soap scum from occurring in the first place!
 See our post on ways to prevent hard water stains and soap scum!